 - Once neutralized, transformation zone focuses on differentiation and changing the business model

-Note: the orange square in the quadrant indicates that the transformation zone leads the defense, led by the CEO.
+Note: the transformation zone leads the defense, led by the CEO.

 Followers of my Blog are familiar with the thirteen enablers of business evolution that I believe take a company into the future.
 These enablers position a company for success in the emerging business landscape.
 They are: